PekoniIMutteri/Ppekom/README.md

 For now, I have no plan to add that, but I might someday make it compatible with P1 to P6 files.

+## Last Change

+BREAKING CHANGE:
+  Discovered a huge bug preventing an image which's size contained the digits 0 or 9 from being loaded, and changed a few function arguments and names.